 You book your rental car here: Sunny Cars

-Transparency: Invitaion & Affiliate Links
+Disclaimer: Invitaion & Affiliate Links

 We were invited by TUI Germany and the TUI Magic Life Cala Pada to Ibiza as part of a blogger trip (#TUIgrammers).
 Thank you for the great time!
 The first days we spent together with other bloggers.
 Afterwards we were travelling on our own in Ibiza.
 We paid some of the restaurant visits mentioned here, as well as the rental car.